NielsRogge/GenerateCT/README.md

 For your convenience, we provide access to pretrained models directly.
 These models have been trained on our paired radiological report and chest CT volume dataset, as elaborated in the paper.

+All models are made available on 🤗 Hugging Face: https://huggingface.co/generatect/GenerateCT.

 You can download the models from the following links:

 - **CT-ViT Model**: [Download Here](https://huggingface.co/generatect/GenerateCT/resolve/main/pretrained_models/ctvit_pretrained.pt)